HQSquantumsimulations/qoqo_examples/documentation/src/circuits/noise.md

 with \\( L_0 = \sigma^{+} \\), \\( L_1 = \sigma^{-} \\) and \\( L_3 = \sigma_{z} \\).

 Applying the Pragma with a given `gate_time` corresponds to applying the full time-evolution under the Lindblad equation for `gate_time` time.

+## PragmaOverrotation

+This noise operation applies a statistical overrotation to the next rotation gate in the circuit, which matches the name given in the `gate` parameter of `PragmaOverrotation` and the involved qubits provided in `qubits`.
+The applied overrotation corresponds to adding a random number to the rotation angle.
+The random number is drawn from a normal distribution with mean `0` and standard deviation given by the input parameter `variance` that is multiplied by the `amplitude` parameter.

+## PragmaBoostNoise

+This operation boosts noise and overrotations in the circuit.
+The input parameter `noise_coefficient` defines the coefficient by which the noise is boosted, i.e. the number by which the `gate_time` is multiplied.

+## PragmaSleep

+This operation makes the quantum computer hardware wait a given amount of time (`sleep_time`).
+This pragma operation can be used for error mitigation reasons, for instance.
+It can be used to boost the noise on the qubits since it gets worse with time.